-Slow Food North Louisiana, in collaboration with other partners and sponsors, hosted a Reconciliation Dinner on Saturday, August 27, 2016 at the Petroleum Club.
-This dinner was based on a famous historical event that happened in Charleston, South Carolina at the close of the Civil War.
+Slow Food North Louisiana, in collaboration with other partners and sponsors, hosted the first Shreveport Reconciliation Dinner on Saturday, August 27, 2016 at the Petroleum Club.
+This dinner was based on the dinner hosted by Nat Fuller in Charleston, South Carolina in the spring of 1865.

-The Shreveport Reconciliation Dinner was an invitation-only gathering of invitees each of whom represents lives that are interwoven into the cultural and racial fabric of our city’s growth and history and who represent the spirit of reconciliation.
-The community was encouraged to nominate individuals who they believed would benefit the discussion because of his or her record of working to encourage this spirit.
-Out of roughly 180 such nominations, we chose 44 individuals (including two representing the organization Common Ground) who we felt best exemplified these:
+The community was encouraged to nominate individuals who they believed would benefit the discussion because of his or her record of working to encourage the spirit of reconciliation.
+Out of roughly 180 such nominations, the Steering Committee chose 44 individuals (including two representing the organization Common Ground) to attend the dinner.

 Criteria for Nominees:

 - Nominee’s achievements through their community involvement, profession, or creative and culinary expressions must demonstrate ongoing effort/involvement towards achieving social (racial) justice and reconciliation, not simply a one-time accomplishment.
 They should be evaluated based on their body of work, not a single act.

 - Nominee’s actions must have been results oriented, not simply to call attention to injustice.
 They must have a clear, demonstrated record of achievement or effort to promote solutions to injustice and inequality, not simply recognition as a spokesperson for injustice.

 - Persons should not be nominated solely on the basis of their title or elected office.
 During their tenure in that position, they must have been the impetus of positive change toward social justice and reconciliation, going above and beyond simply carrying out the duties of the office or title.

 - Organizations may be nominated but there must be a person representing that organization listed.
 It is up to the nominating person to determine that.